wucucu/notes/parallelprogramming.md

 if (maxDepth % 2 == 0) copy(ys, xs, 0, xs.length, 0)
 ```

 ## 2.2.
-Parallelism and collections
+Parallelism And Collections

   Parallel processing of collections is important.
 It is one of the main applications of parallelsim today.